benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

   demonstration was Ivan Sutherland's Sketchpad in the mid-1960s.
 Most mainstream software was still very batch/command line.
-One of the most forward-looking demonstrations of interactive software was Douglas Engelbart' "[mother of all demos](https://www.youtube.com/watch?v=yJDv-zdhzMY)".
+One of the most forward-looking demonstrations of interactive software was Douglas Engelbart's "[mother of all demos](https://www.youtube.com/watch?v=yJDv-zdhzMY)".

 - Desktop.
 Starting with the Macintosh and Amiga in the 1980s